 Edit your original prompt.
 Hover over the prompt and click the Edit message icon that appears (it looks like a pencil).
 Edit your prompt, and then click Submit.

 Enter (or say) a new prompt.
-Since Gemini can "remember" the conversation you're having with it, you can ask it to modify its response without repeating yourself or starting from scratch.
-Gemini will simply refer back to whatever you were discussing before and then use that to inform its response.
+Ask Gemini to modify its response.
+Gemini will refer back to whatever you discussed before and then use that to inform its response, so you don't have to repeat yourself.

 Like or dislike the response.
 Gemini relies on real-world feedback to improve the quality of its responses.
 If the response was helpful, click the Good response icon, which looks like a thumbs-up.
 If it was inaccurate or unhelpful, click the Bad response icon, which looks like a thumbs-down.